python/cpython/Doc/faq/library.rst

 A global interpreter lock (GIL) is used internally to ensure that only one thread runs in the Python VM at a time.
-In general, Python offers to switch among threads only between bytecode instructions; how frequently it switches can be set via :func:`sys.setcheckinterval`.
+In general, Python offers to switch among threads only between bytecode instructions; how frequently it switches can be set via :func:`sys.setswitchinterval`.
 Each bytecode instruction and therefore all the C implementation code reached from each instruction is therefore atomic from the point of view of a Python program.